codetapacademy/my-cv-v2-junior/src/README.md

 1. You should change the `package.json` config section to meet your needs.
 If you plan to deploy to https://github.io make sure to update the `config.githubUrl` to match your project.
 1. Definitely update the contents of the `README.md` file from the root of the project (not this file) at least when you're done with the project if not sooner.

-consider adding at least `index.pug` to this folder to start
+consider adding at least `index.pug` to this folder to